Edita-L/Project1EL/README.md

  For the logo, I wanted to use a simple word format in a classical font, to make it universal and appealing.

  I have used mainly combination of three colors, to enchance contunuity, seperate sections and to keep it uniform.
- The Cake page has an addition of extra color, to seperate sections and to make it tthe slightly unique central point of site.
+ The Cake page has an addition of extra color, to seperate sections and to make it slightly different central point of site.

- The Header and Footer are in the same font color, with clickable link changing to indigo on hovering, again, to keep it uniform and to give preditability for user.
+ The Header and Footer are in the same font color, with clickable link changing to indigo on hovering, again, to keep it uniform and to give predictability for user.

  ## Site Overview